denizyennerr/Brazilian_E-commerce_Analysis/README.md

 ![valentines_day](https://github.com/denizyennerr/Brazilian_E-commerce_Analysis/assets/160275199/803ac2fc-dc77-42b2-82be-532c1df4191b)

-Analyzing the number of orders based on the days of the week (e.g., Monday, Thursday) and the days of the month (e.g., 1st, 2nd, etc.).
+In the following query, we analyzed the number of orders based on the days of the week (e.g., Monday, Thursday).

 ``` SQL
 Select count(order_id) as order_count,